 However, this alcoholic wine/fruit elixir we were enjoying was on an entirely different level of known sangria-ness.
 The flavors perfectly melded together and my taste buds couldn’t distinguish the individual tastes of wine, fruit, and brandy.
 Maybe it was the “special” Spanish wine or brandy they used or the fresh fruit or maybe it just tasted better because we were on vacation.
-Regardless of the reason, once we arrived back home, I immediately went about perfecting my sweet red wine sangria recipe.
+Regardless of the reason, once we arrived back home, I immediately went about perfecting my own red wine sangria recipe.

 I’m going to say it…red wine sangria is a healthy drink.
 Okay, maybe I’m stretching the truth a little but it does have fruit in it and fruit is healthy, right?
 A wonderful benefit to eating your fruit after it has been sitting for hours in wine and brandy is that it ends up tasting really, really good.
 It’s like an extra bonus treat at the bottom of the glass.

 Note: I don’t add any additional sugar to my red wine sangria because the orange juice makes it sweet enough for me.
 If you wish to make the sangria sweeter, add a little honey or sugar syrup to taste.
 Homemade sugar syrup is ridiculously easy to make with only two ingredients.
 Just take a small saucepan, bring a mixture of half water and half sugar to a boil and stir until sugar completely melts.
 Remove syrup from the heat and let cool.

 However you make this red wine sangria recipe, I hope you enjoy it and serve it at all your summer parties or anytime you need a special red wine drink.

 Have you ever had sweet red wine sangria before?
 Are you going to make your own after seeing this recipe?
 Let me know in the comments and don’t forget to share with friends and family.

 - 1 1.75 liter bottle of a good quality red wine

 - 1/2 cup orange juice